Tech Is Political: Take More Action Against Countries and Organizations Engaged in Wars, Genocides, and Misanthropy

 First, confirm what countries are engaging in (or starting) armed conflicts as well as genocides.
 Wikipedia isn’t perfect, but it seems pretty reliable in establishing these facts.

-- Also research major companies either from these countries or substantially supporting these countries and therefore their wars and/or genocides.
-For Israel’s systematic murder of Palestinians, for example, the U.N. published a report on the companies benefiting from occupation and genocide.
+- Also research major companies either from such countries or substantially supporting such countries and therefore their wars and/or genocides.
+For Israel’s killing of Palestinians, for example, the U.N. published a report on the companies benefiting from occupation and genocide.

-Don’t buy products and services from anyone linked to these countries.
+Consider not buying products and services from anyone linked to such countries.
 (There are useful apps for this purpose, like Boycott X.)

-Don’t sell or offer services to these countries, either.
+Consider not selling or offering services to such countries, either.

-Unfollow anyone linked to these countries on social and professional networks.
+Consider unfollowing anyone linked to such countries on social and professional networks.

-Remove links to anyone from these countries, link to archived versions instead (using e.g. the Wayback Machine or archive.today), or at least add
+Consider removing links to anyone from such countries, linking to archived versions (using e.g. the Wayback Machine or archive.today), or adding

 rel=nofollow

-to such links.Avoid visiting—block—sites from these countries.
-(I built a Chromium browser extension for this, AWAGAM—anti-war, anti-genocide, anti-misanthropy.
+to the respective links.Consider not visiting—and blocking—sites from such countries.
+(I built a Chromium browser extension that can be used for this purpose, AWAGAM—anti-war, anti-genocide, anti-misanthropy.
 It’s a community project that already surfaced Russia and Israel starter blocklists, lists you can customize and extend per your own policies.)

-If you are rightfully doubtful after seeing how much cancel culture backfired, leading to strengthening the Right, then I’d argue that wars, genocides, and misanthropy are actually appropriate use cases for a cancel culture.
+If you are rightfully doubtful after seeing how much cancel culture backfired, leading to strengthening the Right, then I’d argue that wars, genocides, and misanthropy are actually appropriate exceptions.

 The individual impact of these steps may be small and then largely symbolic, but, with a large audience, it may already be noticeable and effective.
 With more and more people joining, however, the cumulative effect is going to be more than symbolic—it will be substantial.